redaranj/c2pa-ios/README.md

 - `POST /api/v1/certificates/sign` - Sign a CSR
 - `POST /api/v1/c2pa/sign` - Sign image with C2PA manifest

-**⚠️ Testing Only**: This server has no authentication and is intended for development and testing only.
+**⚠️ Testing Only**: This server is intended for development and testing only.
 For production use, implement proper authentication and security measures.

 ## License